 Francis Bacon - The Troubled Irish

 To depict unease, nightmares, death, violence and a hazardous state of mind surely is one of the hardest things if you’re a painter… unless you’re Francis Bacon.
 Indeed, almost his entire oeuvre is an homage to the horrifying and the uncomfortable, a kind of imagery that stays with you long after you’ve looked at it, because it is simply that powerful.
 Art often imitates life, and in the case of Francis Bacon this is true to a great extent, as his was a very turbulent one.
-Caught between gambling and alcoholism, he painted people screaming or in pain, disfigured faces and visceral bodies, an emotion that is penetrating from the back of the canvas with a haunting effect – just think of his 1953 Study After Velasquez’s Portrait of Pope Innocent X.
+Caught between gambling and alcoholism, this great 20th century artist painted people screaming or in pain, disfigured faces and visceral bodies, an emotion that is penetrating from the back of the canvas with a haunting effect – just think of his 1953 Study After Velasquez’s Portrait of Pope Innocent X.

 Featured image: Francis Bacon – Three Studies for a Self-Portrait, 1981.
 Image via Christie’s